flaneurette/tiny-shop/administration/README.md

 It uses a .htaccess and Apache basic authentication to access the folder.
 It is restricted by IP.

-A htpasswd needs to be generated and placed below the /www/ folder.
+A .htpasswd needs to be generated and placed below the /www/ folder.
+(However, be aware that this is not always possible due various server security settings.)
+By default, TinyShop writes it directly into the /administration/ folder for fail-safe reasons.
+The installer is not able to write below the /www/ folder, if you require better security, the .htpasswd needs to be created or moved manually.

 Example: /home/path/.htpasswd